Text: Andrea Davidge; interview conducted in 2017

 After interviewing John, and the past months I have been volunteering and working at RIVO, it is clear to me that RIVO is not just a sum of people, it is a sum of interactions.
 Like the bees' cross-pollination, the work and interactions of everyone at RIVO often reverberate much further than any one person can realize.

-Andrea created and runs a childcare service at RIVO so that parents in psychological distress can attend therapy while their child is engaged in an art activity.
+Andrea created and ran a childcare service at RIVO so that parents in psychological distress could attend therapy while their child is engaged in an art activity.
 She has a background in visual arts, education and child development.
-In addition to the childcare service, she is completing an internship at RIVO with the communication team.
+In addition to the childcare service, she completed an internship at RIVO with the communication team.
 Andrea aspires to continue working with organizations, like RIVO, that aim at helping vulnerable refugees.